setms/book/docs/examples/GDPR.md

 At this point, the process model is complete, since there are no more hotspots.
-That doesn't mean the requirements gathering phase is complete, however.
-We still need to collect details on things like the business rules behind policies.
-This is where we should define acceptance tests.

-The purpose of this example, however, is not to perform perfect requirements analysis, but to show the software development process in action.

-Note that the analyst did some design during the requirements elicitation process.
+Note that the analyst did some initial design during the requirements elicitation process.
 Two situations makes this is possible:

 1. The model contains a sequence of **command → hotspot → event** where it's clear what needs to happen in the hotspot